 You no longer have to wait for new episodes of Dateline or 48 Hours to get chilled to the bone!
 Now, murder stories are just a click away, and we’ve rounded up some of the best true crime podcasts so that you can get to listening ASAP.
 You’ve no doubt heard of our first choice, but the rest of these entries are just as intriguing… and, arguably, just as blood-curdling as an episode of Forensic Files.
 The best part?
 You can stream all of these murder mystery podcasts — both new and old — for free in 2018.
 And once you've made it through the list, don't worry.
 If you're itching to talk to like-minded, true crime-loving people, there's even a True Crime Podcasts reddit to continue the conversation.

 From the producer of Catfish and The Jinx comes Crimetown.
 Each episode exposes the crime-ridden underbelly of a different American city.
-First up: Providence, where onetime mayor Buddy Cianci resigned twice because of felony convictions.
+The first episode dives into Providence, RI, where onetime mayor Buddy Cianci resigned twice because of felony convictions.
 It's a tale involving mob bosses, heists, and plenty of twists and turns.

-“Be prepared to never sleep again” boasts the website for Sword and Scale, which delves into the criminal underworld and plunders the depths of human depravity in an immersive audio experience.
+Sword and Scale“Be prepared to never sleep again” boasts the website for Sword and Scale, which delves into the criminal underworld and plunders the depths of human depravity in an immersive audio experience.
 From grisly murders and manslaughter to torture and mobsters, it may be hard to believe some of these stories are true, but the creators of the podcast say they only cover real cases.

 The latest host of Investigation Discovery’s Detective podcast is Detective Rod Demery.
 After his mother became a murder victim and his brother a convicted murderer, Rod went into criminal justice and solved each of the 60-plus cases on which he was the lead detective.
 Each episode lasts an hour and dives into a different case.

 Up and Vanished